Hoxmot/dotfiles/zsh/README.md

 ## Aliases

 * Create a config for `tmux` for each project using the [defaulut config](/tmux/default-layout.conf) and add to alias to start with the [tmux script](/scripts/tmux.sh)
+* Add an alias for the `lazygit` command to make it just `lg`.
+It makes using it much easier.